 The carrier must provide you with free meals and drinks.
-You should also be allowed to make two free calls, free fax or let you use e-mail.
+You should also be allowed to make two free calls, let you use e-mail or send a free fax.
 If you have to wait for the flight for one or more nights, the carrier must grant you free accommodation at a hotel, including transport to/from the airport.

 In this case, you can choose to:

 - Recover the full price of the ticket within 7 days from the date of the incident

 - Get a ticket on the next plane to your final destination, under similar terms

 - Choose a later flight under similar conditions.

-If you choose to travel a different route, and you have to wait, the carrier is required to provide you with free meals and drinks.
-You should also be allowed to make two free calls, send a free fax or let you use e-mail.
+If you choose to travel on a different route, and you have to wait, the carrier is required to provide you with free meals and drinks.
+You should also be allowed to make two free calls, let you use e-mail or send a free fax.
 When you have to wait for a flight for one or more nights – you must be granted free accommodation in a hotel, including transport to/from the airport.

 Of course!
 If you sought compensation independently, but the airlines rejected it, fill in our claim form and provide all the information you have received from the airline – including the reason why your claim was denied.

 If we see that the airline had no reason to reject your claim, we will take all the necessary steps to ensure that you get compensated.
 Know this: you only pay the service fee if you receive the compensation!